wzmli/COVID19-Canada/index.md

 Dashed red line represents current ICU capacity allocated to COVID, this line will adjust when we have more details on expansions.
 This line does not represent the general ICU capacity (which includes all non-COVID cases).
 The current ICU capacities used in the plot can be found in the [capacity data set](capacity.csv).

-## Positive Proportion of Test for May 10th 2020
+## Positive Proportion of Test for May 11th 2020

 <img src="git_push/ggtoday.png" width="700" height="500">

-ON, BC, PEI and NU did not update new test today.

 ## COVID19 Data